danrugeles/DT2B/README.md

 A. CONTENT

-Yin Yang Latent Dirichlet Allocation is a probabilistic bayesian model with the following specification:
+Yin Yang Mixture Model is a probabilistic model with the following specification:

 Input: